 Social vulnerability refers to the potential negative effects on communities caused by external stresses on human health.
 Such stresses include natural or human-caused disasters, or disease outbreaks.
 Reducing social vulnerability can decrease both human suffering and economic loss.
 Several factors, including poverty, lack of access to transportation, and crowded housing may weaken a community's ability to prevent human suffering and financial loss in a disaster (CDC, 2021).
-The Centers for Disease Control / Agency for Toxic Substances and Disease Registry Social Vulnerability Index (CDC/ATSDR SVI) uses U.S. Census data to determine the social vulnerability of every census tract.
+The Social Vulnerability Index (SVI) developed by the Centers for Disease Control and Prevention / Agency for Toxic Substances and Disease Registry (CDC/ATSDR) uses U.S. Census data to determine the social vulnerability of every census tract.
 Census tracts are subdivisions of counties for which the Census collects statistical data.
-The CDC/ATSDR SVI ranks each tract on 15 social factors and groups them into four related themes (shown below).
+The SVI ranks each tract on 15 social factors and groups them into four related themes (shown below).
 Each tract receives a separate ranking for each of the four themes, as well as an overall ranking.